oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 Note that the use of `${.}` in a _native-image.properties_ file expands to the resource location that contains that exact configuration file.
 This can be useful if the _native-image.properties_ file refers to resources within its subdirectory, for example, `-H:SubstitutionResources=${.}/substitutions.json`.
 Always make sure you use the option variants that take resources, that is, use `-H:ResourceConfigurationResources` instead of `-H:ResourceConfigurationFiles`.
-Other options that are known to work in this context are:
+Other options that work in this context are:
 * `-H:DynamicProxyConfigurationResources`
 * `-H:JNIConfigurationResources`
 * `-H:ReflectionConfigurationResources`